 Why SEO Doesn’t Have to Be Scary

-SEO (search engine optimisation) sounds complicated, but at its core, it’s simple.
-It’s just helping the right people find your blog when they search for something you already write about.
+SEO basics for parenting bloggers do not need to feel technical or overwhelming.
+At its core, SEO is simply about helping the right parents find your blog when they search for questions you already write about.

 If you haven’t already read How to Write Blog Posts That Connect and Keep Parents Coming Back, start there first.
 It’ll help you focus on writing content that feels natural before layering in SEO.